ProtoXylos/TheNidavellirProject-Free/README.md

 - Mitigates vulnerabilities like buffer overflows and invalid memory accesses.
 - Prevents crashes caused by malformed or malicious packets.
 - Implements security checks to detect and stop exploit attempts.
+- Spoofing features, including network address manipulation (IP spoofing).
 - Free and open-source for the community.

+**Note**: These are just a few of the many patches and spoofing features available.
+Due to ethical considerations and to prevent other "cheats" from using this information to gain an unfair advantage in Black Ops 3, further details cannot be disclosed.

 ---